Jon Morgan

 The registered agent might be the same as or different from the one designated in the LLC's dissolution unless failure to maintain a registered agent was a factor in its termination.

 A business owner can appoint a designee to act on behalf of the LLC.
-If a business owner appoints himself as a designee, he will be representing both his personal interests and those of the LLC.
+If a business owner establishes himself as a designee, he will represent his and the LLC's interests.

 An individual reinstatement is necessary when only one member remains.